 Hamilton Finlay used to describe his garden “not as a retreat but an attack”.
 I now wonder if he was attacking the “pathological” view of psychiatry and/or medical reductionism.
 If this is the case, I for one, welcome Hamilton Finlay’s attack.

 A year or two back, I attended an NHS meeting that had a mixture of senior medical staff and senior managers.
-I struggled at this meeting to follow some of the language of medical and managerial discourse.
-I gave up trying to understand and thus simply recorded (as much as I could bear) the language used in the meeting:
+I struggled at this meeting to follow some of the language used.
+Indeed, I gave up trying to understand and spent my time simply recording the language used in the meeting:

 “Sign-off the work done to date and migrate into RAG report”

 “We need to use the same mapping & gapping analysis”

 “It is all about generic input with cognizance of those factors that tie-in to the Work Plan or GAP analysis that we have agreed in the Improvement Team.
 I am happy to populate that.”

 Below is a short extract of text from Julian Barnes novel “Talking it over”